 narrative on how the proposed project improves components of existing transportation network or adds new features to creek, which will allow for paddle tours north into the St. Joseph Bay State Buffer Preserve property. proposed project provides new or improved wastewater treatment and management, solid waste management, stormwater management, technological upgrades such as broadband, and/or beach stabilization and nourishment.
-(500 words maximum - 7 points maximum) IVA 4.
-Disaster Resiliency - Provide a short narrative on how the proposed project increases community resiliency by strategically retrofitting, upgrading, or replacing critical infrastructure, utilizing renewable energy, improving emergency services and response, or by improving other disaster preparatory mechanisms.
-(500 words maximum - 4 points maximum) N/A Section C4 - Community Preferences: The Money Bayou area has historical significance as the site of one of the first African-American owned beach resorts in Florida.
+(500 words maximum - 7 points maximum) Disaster Resiliency - Provide a short narrative on how the proposed project increases community resiliency by strategically retrofitting, upgrading, or replacing critical infrastructure, utilizing renewable energy, improving emergency services and response, or by improving other disaster preparatory mechanisms.
+(500 words maximum - 4 points maximum) N/A Section C4 - Community Preferences: Cultural and Historic Resources - Provide one or more specific examples of how the proposed project provides for preservation, protection or restoration of cultural, historical, or archaeological significant resources.
+(250 words maximum - 2 points maximum) The Money Bayou area has historical significance as the site of one of the first African-American owned beach resorts in Florida.
 Community Health - Provide a short narrative on how the proposed project improves community health through increased healthcare services, health improvement programs, or health education.
 (250 words maximum- 2 points maximum) N/A Affordable Housing - Provide a short narrative on how the proposed project provides additional workforce and affordable housing units, beautifies neighborhoods, and/or provides programs which promote affordable and/or workforce housing.
 (250 words maximum - 2 points maximum) N/A opportunities included in the proposed project.
 (250 words observation site and kayak/canoe launch, the Friends of St. Joseph services to assist working families.
 (250 words maximum - 2 students with opportunities to experience and study the diverse ecosystem of the Money Bayou tidal creek and surrounding estuarine intertidal wetlands.
-Many student groups also visit the Preserves to Section D - Bonus Points now or the many other topics.
+Many student groups also visit the Preserves to Section D - Bonus Points lew of the many other topics.
 1.Leverages funds - Provide one or more specific examples of how the proposed project can provide for in-kind or other supplemental funding, increasing fund leveraging.
 Include the dollar amount of leveraged funds, the portion of the project budget supported by leveraged funds, and the level of commitment of leveraged funding sources).
 (250 words) Environmental Protection (ĎEP), U.S. Fish and Wildlife Service (FWS), Northwest Florida Water Management District (NWFWMD), The Friends of St. Joseph Bay Preserves will provide in-kind matching funds and services toward the project, valued at up to \$30,000.
 Section E - Permitting and Ownership: Are permits required to construct or implement the proposed project?
-Yes • • • Permits will be required for the construction of the parking area along County Road 30-A. 2.
+Yes If Yes, list specific required permits and status of each.
+If No, indicate 'N/A.' (100 words maximum - No Points) Permits will be required for the construction of the parking area along County Road 30-A. 2.
 Is land acquisition required to construct or implement the proposed project?
+Yes